U.S. flag

 Prevention

 Sometimes cystitis comes "out of the blue" and there is no clear cause.
-Women who get cystitis a lot can try to observe whether any factors in their everyday life increase the risk of recurrence.
-If those factors can't be avoided and they still have recurrent cystitis, they can take medication to prevent cystitis.
+Women who get cystitis a lot can try to look out for typical triggers in everyday life.
+If these triggers can't be avoided and you still have recurrent cystitis, you can take medication to prevent cystitis.

 Although this medication can effectively prevent cystitis, it needs to be used regularly.
-And it has side effects too.
+And it has side effects.

 Treatment